joel113/documentation-cheatsheet/python.md

 `python -m venv /path/to/new/virtual/environment` - Setup a new virtual environment

+`python3 -m venv .venv` - Setup a new virtual environmnent in the .venv subfolder

+`source .venv/bin/activate` - Activates the virtual environment in the .venv subfolder

+`python -m pip install pandas` - Installs pandas in the virtual environment

+`python -m pip install --upgrade pip` - Upgrades pip in the virtual environment

 ## Conda

 `conda env create -f conda-environment.yml` - Create a new conda environment from a file